tensved/bobrix/README.md

-# BoBRIX (Bot Bridge Matrix) -  Service Bridge for Matrix Bots
+# BOBRIX (Bot Bridge Matrix) -  Service Bridge for Matrix Bots

 ### Overview

-BoBRIX (Bot Bridge Matrix) is a Go library designed to facilitate interaction with various services through a Matrix client in the form of a bot.
+BOBRIX (Bot Bridge Matrix) is a Go library designed to facilitate interaction with various services through a Matrix client in the form of a bot.
 BoBRIX abstracts the complexity of integrating multiple services by providing a unified set of interaction contracts and a convenient layer on top of the Matrix client, enabling seamless service integration.